Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 Good luck finding those jewel bags once they fall because they tend to blend in with the ground.
 If you have a dog, they’ll definitely find a new treat.

-choose your Facebook groups carefully
+Choose your Facebook groups carefully

 Many livestock groups on Facebook are super helpful.
 I’ve learned so much just from reading other people’s posts about their animals and the different ways to care for them.